1926 Passaic textile strike: The strike develops

-On February 9, 1926, a line of strikers attempted to cross the bridge from Passaic to the neighboring Clifton in an attempt to shut down the Forstmann & Huffman mill in that city.
+On February 9, 1926, a line of strikers attempted to cross the bridge from Passaic to the neighboring Garfield in an attempt to shut down the Forstmann & Huffman mill in that city.
 They were met at the bridge by a line of police, who wielded their clubs and turned back the strikers.
 The effort was repeated the next day and a picket line was established and joined by many workers of the mill.
 In the face of continued aggressive picketing, the firm was forced to shutter its operations for the duration of the strike on February 23.

 The authorities met this expansion of the strike with intensified force.
 On February 25, the Passaic City Council invoked a Riot Act which had been on the books for more than six decades against the strikers.

 On March 2, a line of policemen blockaded a street along which a line of pickets was passing.

 Stopped in their tracks, the police began clubbing the massed strikers and dispersed the crowd with the use of tear gas and firehoses of icy-cold water.
 Horses and motorcycles were ridden into the crowd.
 The riotous scene was repeated the next day, this time with newspaper reporters and photographers present to chronicle the mayhem.
 The authorities took the fight to the press, clubbing cameramen and destroying cameras.
 Dozens were arrested, including strike leader Albert Weisbord, who was held on $50,000 bail.

 The strikers paused for a day before making their next effort, this time donning steel helmets and passing triumphantly through the police line as cameramen documented the scene from the safe confines of armored cars and via an airplane overhead.

 The strikers next turned their attention to the United Piece Dye Works of Lodi, located three miles from Passaic.
 This large factory was also shut down under the pressure of picketing workers on March 9.
 The original strike of 4,000 Botany workers had grown to 15,000 of the estimated 17,000 textile workers in the area.